 Together, this is a combination of luck, witnessed physical phenomena, historical alignment, inspiration by others on this same quest and aesthetic enjoyment – the perfect combination – if you’re a collaborative, scientific aesthete like myself!
 It shows that we should re-examine what music is, what frequencies should – and should not – be played; hopefully to restore our planet to the harmony that our vibrational thoughts and our vibrational energy should be attuned to, for a peaceful, just, loving and caring society – which honors the natural world, and seeks to do all in its power to conserve, nurture and love our planet, our co-inhabitants, and ourselves.

-I look forward to the feedback and contributions from others, in the ongoing human movement back to harmony.
+I hope we’ll get some feedback and contributions from others (or any kind of acknowledgement really, ya bastards) – in the ongoing human movement back to harmony.

-I also accept that my ability to draw traffic to this blog is limited and few will end up reading it.
-So, please do us all a favor and share this with your friends! – and your enemies, why not?!
+I accept that my ability to draw traffic to this blog is limited.
+So, please do us all a favor and share this with your friends – and your enemies, why not?!

 I have the “CLEARTUNE” tuner App installed on my iPhone.
 I like it because it is both a tuner and a tone generator, it can be calibrated so that any frequency can be set as “A” instead of the normal 440 Hz, and it can be set for “Pythagorean Just” temperament (cycle of fifths) – so that it is not trying to average the wolf-interval across the notes of the scale as with “Equal Temperament” on most tuners.
 It also plays through headphones, via Bluetooth.